webmaster-exit-1/terminal-assistant/README.md

 Open the `terminal-assistant.py` file in your preferred text editor. \
 Make any modifications you desire. \
 Sign up and acquire an api key here: [OpenAI API Key](https://platform.openai.com/account/api-keys) \
-You can customize Shelby's name and character by looking for the commented section that begin with "#" symbol. \
+You can customize Aria's name and character by looking for the commented section that begin with "#" symbol. \
 You can also change the language model used by GPT-3 by editing the `ask_gpt()` function.

 ### Usage